dev08math/real_estate_project/README.md

-# ECOM_APP
+# REAL ESTATE APP
-This ECOM APP is based on React.js and Django REST Framework utilizing PostgreSQL as relational database management system.
-It essentially encompases some basic functions of any ecommerce website.

 # Features
 1. User Creation and Login
-2.
+2. Property addition and listing
-3. Robust Cart management
-4. Order History
-5. Payment management with the help of Paypal's API
-6. Shipping and Billing services
-7. Product Carousel in Homepage
+3. Search bar for finding properties based on its location
+4. Integrated Autocomplete in the search bar
+5. Chat service for communicating with the respective owners within the app
+6. Embedded map for pointing the exact location of the property
+7. Service to notify users regarding any updates in the chat
-8. Product reviews and ratings
+8. Filtering and sorting listed properties
-9. Product search bar along with Pagination for easy navigation
-10. Checkout Process
+9. Property visibility management

 # Built with
 1. React.js